mlzdev/ethergroups/doc/DOCUMENTATION.md

 ### [Server architecture](id:server-architecture)
 As server architecture, we are using `apache2` as webserver for this software, because it's well known, secure and supports symfony2 very good.
 To run this software next to etherpad lite on the same server and on the same port (so there are no firewall issues), we decided to use another webserver called `nginx` as a reverse proxy.
 The advantages of this webserver is, that it is lightweight, fast and that it is easy to setup as a reverse proxy.
 The directory `/eplite` goes to etherpad lite and all other are going to the apache server.
+[Why nginx + apache?](#why-nginx-apache)

 ## Installation
 ### [of Etherpad Lite](id:install)